DZT711/DZT711/README.md

         </a>
       </p>
       <p align="center">
         A comprehensive web application for car business management featuring a modern UI and robust functionality.
-Built with Java, JSP, and MySQL.
+Built with HTML/CSS, JavaScript, PHP and MySQL.
       </p>
     </td>
     <td width="50%">